DevAsadYasin/hr-faq-rag-chatbot/README.md

 - [ ] Web UI for interactive querying
 - [ ] Batch evaluation on test question sets
 - [ ] Support for multiple languages

-## 📄 License

-Internal use only - Confidential

-## 👥 Authors

-Technical Documentation Team

-## 📞 Support

-For issues or questions, contact the development team.

----

-**Note**: This system processes confidential internal documentation.
-Ensure proper access controls and data handling procedures are followed.